DBMoUK/ensuretls/README.md

 ## Setup

-Puppet Master nodes may be classified with profile: profiles::ensuretls.
+Puppet Master nodes may be classified with profile: profiles::ensuretlsv1.
 After initial classification, each Puppet Master node must have the Puppet Master service pe-puppet restarted.
 This only needs to be done once.

 ### What ensuretlsv1 affects